Long Term Care Ombudsman (Advocacy for residents in long term care facilities)

 - Explain long term care options.

-- Give pointers on how to select a long term care facility and provide information on specific facilities (such as the latest and past certification survey reports and complaint information).
+- Provide advice on selecting a long term care facility and provide information on specific facilities.

 - Explain residents' rights and other federal and state laws and regulations affecting long term care facilities and residents.